SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 **Input**: A data frame consisting of PSFs for activated emitters through light diffraction.
 An example of data frame is shown below.

-[Show a figure of a data frame]

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Train_Frame_10.png)

+**Output**: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.
+An example of emitter locations is shown below by the red dots over the corresponding data frame above.

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Train_Frame_10_Emitters.png)

-**Output**: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.
-An example of emitter locations is shown below.

-[Show a figure of a set of emitter locations]

 ## Training datasets
 Training datasets are in the folder: **Training**.